-Nagoya is the main access point for the region, with the JR Takayama Line providing service to Gifu City, Gero, Takayama and most of the key places in Gifu.
+Nagoya is the main jump-off point for Gifu Prefecture, with the JR Takayama Line providing service to Gifu City, Gero, Takayama and most of the other key places in Gifu.
 Southern Gifu is centered around Gifu City, a 30-minute train ride from Nagoya.
 Trains and buses connect to Sekigahara in the east and Tajimi in the west.
 An excellent bus network loops to smaller sites outside the city as well as Gifu Castle and other regional attractions, all from JR Gifu Station.
 Hida in Northern Gifu is on the JR Takayama Line.
 The main hub is Takayama, and buses run from here to local towns and onsen resorts, as well as into the mountains.
 Highway buses run from Tokyo and Osaka to Takayama Bus Center.
-The Japan Rail Pass can be used on JR trains across the prefecture.

 Hida Shunkei Lacquerware

 The natural beauty of wood grain is preserved using the 400-year-old technique known as Shunkei lacquer.
 Cypress and horse chestnut are often used to create an array of utilitarian objects.
 Once coated in Shunkei lacquer, they become both beautiful and durable, granting them a long life that only serves to enhance their appearance.

 Seki hamono are forged blades produced in Seki.
 Bladesmithing there dates back to the 13th century, when craftsmen began making swords.
 When the end of the feudal era ushered in a new age, those craftsmen began producing kitchen knives and other cutlery instead of samurai weaponry.

 Mino washi is a traditional papercraft in Gifu.
 The ancient technique used produces a fine paper that balances thinness with strength and beauty.
 Japan’s last feudal military government, the Tokugawa Shogunate, favored this paper.